malh718/flask_e2e_project/docs/README.md

 <img width="515" alt="Screen Shot 2023-12-18 at 4 56 04 PM" src="https://github.com/malh718/flask_e2e_project/assets/102617334/0f88bd71-d867-47f1-abcd-9fbbffdfab3f">

-How can they run without Docker locally?
+How can they run without Docker locally? python app.py

 How can they run it with Docker locally?
+Create a Dockerfile
+Create an image
+Run container locally

 How can you deploy it to the cloud?
+GCP or Azure

 Technologies I used:
 Github